amurtadha/LNPL/README.md

  # LNPL
- A Model  for learning under noisy and semi-supervised settings
+ A model  for learning under noisy and semi-supervised settings

  This is the source code for the paper: Murtadha, Ahmed, et al. "Towards Robust Learning with Noisy and Pseudo Labels for Text Classification".
 If you use the code,  please cite the paper:
  ```